JuhyungSon/SimLab/README.md

 - ProgressBar: It represents the progress of the video lecture.

-- Rotate: Controls the rotation of the DC(Distillation Column) in the center of the desk in the lobby scenario.
+- Rotate: Controls the rotation of the Distillation Column (DC) in the center of the desk in the lobby scenario.
 The user may view the DC from the lobby.

 - SceneTransitionManager: This code assists the user in moving from scene to scene.